18 Tell-Tale Signs Someone Is Using Religion to Manipulate You

 2. They use fear as a motivator.

 Fear becomes a primary tool for compliance.
 They constantly warn of divine punishment, hellfire, or impending doom for those who question or disobey.
-This tactic keeps followers in a state of anxiety, making them more susceptible to manipulation.
+Of course, that keeps followers in a state of anxiety, making them more susceptible to manipulation.
 By playing on primal fears, they override rational thought and critical thinking, ensuring obedience through terror rather than genuine faith.

 3. They demand unquestioning obedience.

 Blind faith is touted as the highest virtue.
 Any form of questioning or doubt is branded as sinful or lacking in faith.
-This approach stifles critical thinking and personal growth, keeping followers in a state of perpetual spiritual infancy.
+As a result, it stifles critical thinking and personal growth, keeping followers in a state of perpetual spiritual infancy.
 It allows the manipulator to maintain control by discouraging independent thought or exploration of alternative viewpoints.

 4. They isolate you from non-believers.